eventsauce-symfony/eventsauce-bundle/README.md

                 - barBus
 ```

-Then you can inject the repository based on the alias
+Then you can inject the repository based on the alias and dedicated interface

 ```php
 use EventSauce\EventSourcing\AggregateRootRepository;
 use Symfony\Component\DependencyInjection\Attribute\Target;